ubcecon/cluster_tools/README.md

     - [Jupyter](https://docs.computecanada.ca/wiki/Jupyter) and more on [`ssh` Tunnelling](https://docs.computecanada.ca/wiki/SSH_tunnelling).

 ## Tools for UBC ARC Sockeye System
 [UBC ARC Sockeye](https://arc.ubc.ca/ubc-arc-sockeye) is an internal computing cluster for UBC.
 The ways to utilize this cluster is similar to ComputeCanada, You need an `ssh` supporting environment as well.
 There are mainly two differences: 1) ARC Sockeye uses MFA, and therefore `sftp` is preferred in transferring data back and forth; 2) ARC Sockeye uses PBS job scheduler.
+More details are here [Setup Instructions for ARC Sockeye](ARC_setup.md)